 Of course baked pumpkin works with lots of other fruits as well as vegetables.

 One of my favourite things is putting a big dish of root vegetables in the oven with a roast or a casserole.
 Along with a sweet baked pumpkin, I adore a soft baked potato, a caramelised parsnip, a soft green zucchini or a glistening carrot.
 When you have them all together, it is just vegetable heaven!
 You might find my guidance on how to cook and bake pumpkin helpful.

 Some of the other vegetables I can't live without with my oven roasted pumpkin are leeks, sweet potatoes and onions.

-How to prepare your roasted vegetables to bake alongside pumpkin
+How to prepare your roasted pumpkin and vegetables

 So, the ones that take longest to cook – for example the carrots and parsnips - need to be cut smaller than the ones which cook more quickly.
 The one which bakes fastest tends to be the pumpkin, so chop that into large chunks.

 Many people have asked what takes longer to cook potato or pumpkin?
 The answer is it depends on the size of each chunk!